Business Participation

 Be a featured restaurant during Eat Local Month

-We’re looking for restaurants that are excited about local food to be featured during the month of September.
+We’re looking for restaurants, cafes and food trucks that are excited to highlight local food on their menus to be featured during the month of September.
 Experiencing local food through the creative lens of our local chefs is a great way to get the community more curious and invested in what our food system has to offer.
 In addition to being heavily promoted on our website and social media channels, featured restaurants will be listed in our Eat Local Month guide and listed on our website event pages for the entire month of September.
+Eat Local Month will be advertised locally and will also be advertised in the Greater Seattle area, Spokane, and Vancouver, BC to entice visitors to participate.

 See the guidelines below.